Flutter-Bounty-Hunters/flutter_test_goldens/doc/website/source/how-flutter-does-goldens/compare-screenshots.md

 navOrder: 30
 ---
 ## How does Flutter compare a screenshot against a golden file?
 The `flutter_test` package includes a global variable called `goldenFileComparator`.
-As shown in other sections, this variable is assigned a `LocalFileComparator`, which is an implementation of `GoldenFileComparator`.
+This variable is assigned a `LocalFileComparator`, which is an implementation of `GoldenFileComparator`.
 This means, in practice, all goldens are compared using a `LocalFileComparator`.

 See: `flutter_test:_goldens_io.dart::LocalFileComparator`.